Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data

+Using this single realization from the stochastic SEIRR model, we simulated 100 data sets of pathogen genome concentrations and 100 data sets of observed case data.
+All parameters specified below were chosen to create data similar to observed data from the SARS-CoV-2 pandemic in Los Angeles, California ( see Web Section A.2.3 for more details).
+Daily genome concentration data was generated using a generalized t-distribution as in the model described in Section \ref{obs_model}.
+However, the mean of the generalized t-distribution was the true total genome concentration shed, generated using the method described in Web Supplementary Material Section A.1.1.
+We simulated ten replicates per day.
+Parameter $\rho$ was set to be $0.011$, $\tau$ was set to be $0.5$, and $df$ was set to $2.99$.
+Only data from every other day were used for analysis.
 Cases were simulated at a daily time-scale and aggregated to a weekly time-scale.
 The case detection rate $\psi$ was set to $0.2$, while $\phi$ was set to $57.55$.
 We generated data for a total of 19 weeks.
 While the case likelihood of our SEIR-cases and EIR-cases models is quite similar to the data generating mechanism of the simulated data, the wastewater likelihood of our SEIRR-ww and EIRR-ww models is a crude approximation of the data generating mechanism of the simulated data.
-For all subsequent simulation scenarios, we use the same 100 data sets while changing either the type of data used to fit the model, or the model priors.
+For all subsequent simulation scenarios except the final one, we use the same 100 data sets while changing either the type of data used to fit the model, or the model priors.